David Diaan

-David Diaan, also known as David Davoodian, is a Los Angeles–based actor, writer, producer, and entrepreneur.
-He is best known for his satirical plays and his hilarious approach to issues surrounding the Iranian American community in the USA.
+David Diaan, also known as Fariborz Davoodian, is a Los Angeles–based actor, writer, producer, and entrepreneur.
+He is best known for his satirical plays and his hilarious approach to issues surrounding the Iranian American community in the United States.
 He is an avid humanitarian and activist, especially in respect to the struggles of the freedom seeking citizens of his homeland, Iran.

 Early life

 He was born Fariborz Davoodian in Iran during the era of Shah Mohammad Reza Pahlavi.
 His father, Elias Davoodian, was a textile distributor who had built a reputation as a trustworthy businessman.
 As a hobby, David's father Elias, would produce and act in community theater productions and was quite popular in his small town in Iran.
 His mother, Eshrat Moluk, was born into a family of prominent physicians.
 As a young girl, she possessed a gift for singing, but her strict parents never allowed her to perform professionally.
 His parents' appreciation of performing arts were an early influence on Diaan's aspirations in the entertainment industry.